mudge/mudge.github.com/_posts/2014-03-22-a-summit-for-scaling.markdown

 is largely absent.
 I fear this model of many small services would encourage siloes but the difficult question is whether this is a bad thing: perhaps it is better for small teams to move fast at the cost of shared understanding?
-If the benefits are to believed then if services are small and simple enough then the dread [Bus factor][] might be less of a problem.
+If the benefits are to believed then services might be small and simple enough to alleviate the dreaded [Bus factor][].

 As an extreme example of this culture, the practice of allowing *competing* services was touched upon: where teams can freely develop another version of a